 If you’re ready to refinance your student loans, follow these four steps:

 1. Check your credit history

-When you apply for refinancing, the lender will review your U.S. credit history to determine your creditworthiness as well as your loan interest rate.
+When you apply for refinancing, the lender will review your U.S. credit history to determine your loan interest rate.
 If you have bad or no credit, you’ll likely have a difficult time getting approved for a loan.

-It’s a good idea to check your credit reports before applying to see if there are any areas you can approve.
+It’s a good idea to check your credit reports before applying to see if there are any areas where you can improve.
 You can use a site like AnnualCreditReport.com to view your credit reports if you have a U.S. credit history.

-If you find any errors in the reports, dispute them with the appropriate credit bureaus to potentially boost our credit score.
+If you find any errors in the reports, dispute them with the appropriate credit bureaus to potentially boost your credit score.